 After the damaging decision to increase duty early in 2017, the Chancellor made the welcome decision at the November Budget (an unusual second Budget in a year) to freeze duty on beer until February 2019.
 This was thanks to a concerted industry-wide campaign led by the BBPA and involving brewers, pubs and consumers.

-Although this decision saved the industry over £100m there is still more we can do.
-UK duty rates remain extremely high and we will keep campaigning to #cutbeertax.
+Although this decision saved the industry over £100m there was still more to do.

 After five years of above inflation duty increases between 2008 and 2013 the BBPA feels beer is still overtaxed, despite recent cuts and freezes.
 Britons pay almost 40% of all EU beer duty but only consume 12% of the beer.

 The industry is under severe pressure.
 Beer duty is one of the many cost increases hitting pubs, alongside other factors regulatory costs such as business rates.

 The BBPA feels the tax burden on pubs is unfair and disproportionate when compared to other sectors.
 We think efforts need to be intensified to tackle the issue of pub closures and job losses in such an historic and uniquely British field.

 Any future tax increases will curtail renewed ambition, damage jobs and inhibit investment in manufacturing and skills.
 We want beer to remain affordable for Britain’s 32 million pub goers.

 The BBPA will continue to lead the campaign for lower tax on beer.
 The Government has plans to increase beer duty again this year and we will be campaigning hard to stop this from happening.
 We hope you will join the campaign to #cutbeertax and support the Long Live the Local campaign.